equinetic/Learn.jl/README.md

 ## Overview

-Machine learning package with implementations for common algorithms and techniques.
+Machine learning package with implementations of common algorithms and techniques.

 ## Current Capabilities